-When I got sober, I had no idea what a boundary was—other than a state line, or the dividing line of a country.
-My relationships were so strained because of my inability to either identify, or express, appropriate boundaries—emotionally, mentally, sexually, materially, and physically.
-I was totally unaware how my lack of boundaries revealed my co-dependency.
-I had assumed the responsibility of other’s welfare, I made care-taking my job.
-I abandoned myself in the process in fear of being disliked, or rejected, because my self-esteem was so desperately low.
+When I got sober, I had no idea what a boundary was — other than the dividing line between states or countries.
+My relationships were so strained because of my inability to identify or express appropriate boundaries—emotionally, mentally, sexually, materially and physically.
+I was totally unaware how my lack of boundaries revealed my codependency.
+I had assumed the responsibility of other’s welfare and made taking care of them my job.
+I abandoned myself in the process, fearing being disliked or rejected because my self-esteem was so desperately low.

-I’d spent the majority of my life with zero comprehension of how inter-personal relationships worked.
-Yet, I was really offended at the suggestion of my then sponsor that I might need to work on my boundaries—I thought I had a strong sense of right and wrong and I thought I had the utmost respect for others.
-What I didn’t know was that I rarely knew what my boundaries were, and I was incapable of expressing uncomfortable feelings or asking for my needs to be met.
-I hadn’t honored myself, or others, for years.
+I’d spent the majority of my life with zero comprehension of how interpersonal relationships worked.
+I was really offended at my then sponsor’s suggestion that I might need to work on my boundaries.
+I thought I had a strong sense of right and wrong and the utmost respect for others.
+I hadn’t realized that I rarely knew what my boundaries were and that I was incapable of expressing uncomfortable feelings or asking for my needs to be met.
+I hadn’t honored myself or others for years.

 Getting sober opened my eyes emotionally and mentally.
-I learned that boundaries are principles, rules, or limits that you live by—your sort of internal barometer of what feels comfortable, or safe in your behavior toward others and theirs toward you.
-In my active addiction, and in early recovery, I would often abandon my boundaries in the following ways:
+I learned that boundaries are principles, rules, or limits that you live by—your internal barometer of what feels comfortable or safe in your behavior toward others and theirs toward you.
+In my active addiction and early recovery, I would often abandon my boundaries in the following ways:

-- Material boundaries—I would often give items of mine, say yes to lending books or items of clothing, when I knew I wouldn’t get them back.
+- Material boundaries — I would often give people my items, saying yes to lending books or clothing when I knew I wouldn’t get them back.

-- Sexual boundaries—I would have sex with the first person who looked at me, rather considering if my body was ready for that, or if I actually wanted it.
+- Sexual boundaries — I would have sex with the first person who looked at me, rather than considering if my body was ready or if I actually wanted it.

-- Physical boundaries—I would let people too close to me, even though it made me feel really uncomfortable.
+- Physical boundaries — I would let people get too close to me, even though it made me feel really uncomfortable.

-- Emotional boundaries—I would overshare my emotional stress onto others.
-I would assume the responsibility for others welfare.
-I accepted responsibility for others bad behavior and made it my job to fix the situation.
+- Emotional boundaries — I would overshare my emotional stress with others, and assume responsibility for others’ welfare.
+I accepted responsibility for others’ bad behavior and made it my job to fix the situation.

-I had lost myself for years in my addiction and co-dependency that I didn’t really know who I was—I felt like I lacked identity.
+I had lost myself for years in my addiction and codependency.
+I didn’t really know who I was — I felt like I lacked identity.
 A big part of my recovery has been discovering that.
-I realized it was my co-dependency that led to my inability to express any boundaries.
-My self-esteem was desperately low.
-I found it so hard to speak up for my needs because I was so used to obsessing about others—what they needed, problems I needed to fix, and where they needed my help (despite them not asking for it).
-I also was so fearful of losing relationships by speaking up, that I kept my mouth shut.
+I realized it was my codependency that led to my inability to express any boundaries.
+I found it so hard to speak up for my needs because I was so used to obsessing about others: what they needed, problems I needed to fix and where they needed my help (despite them not asking for it).
+I was so fearful of losing relationships by speaking up that I kept my mouth shut.

-On the one hand, it was becoming increasingly apparent that while I felt a lack of identity, I was swimming in uncomfortable feelings: anger, distrust, and tension in the pit of my stomach.
-I had no idea that sometimes uncomfortable feelings were my instincts telling me that a boundary had been crossed.
+It became increasingly apparent that I was swimming in uncomfortable feelings: anger, distrust and tension in the pit of my stomach.
+I had no idea that sometimes an uncomfortable feeling was my instinct telling me that a boundary had been crossed.

-I slowly began to learn that I had every right to express boundaries, that they are just as valid as anyone else’s, and it would be okay to speak up no matter what the outcome.
-After all, boundaries aren’t there to punish, they are there for my well-being and protection.
+I slowly learned that I had every right to express boundaries, that they are just as valid as anyone else’s and it would be okay to speak up no matter the outcome.
+After all, boundaries aren’t there to punish; they are there for my well-being and protection.

 - I can say no to sex.